Skip to main content

 Must-Try Dishes: Chapo Guzmán Molcajete, Camarones Zarandeados, Aguachile de Camarón

-What makes it special: Nayarit-style mariscos house known for overflowing seafood molcajetes.
+What Makes it Special: Nayarit-style mariscos house known for overflowing seafood molcajetes.

 $$ Irving Park Italian